-Put yourself in your readers’ shoes.
-After receiving 5 absolutely identical emails from one sender, you will send it to spam, won’t you?
+- Don’t copy-paste.
+Put yourself in your reader's shoes.
+If you received five absolutely identical emails from one sender, you would send them to spam.
 Play with your content, CTAs, and subject lines.
-Think about follow-up as a tabula rasa.
-It’s one more opportunity to prove you have something valuable to bring into the conversation.
+Use this as another opportunity to prove you have something valuable to bring to the conversation.

-For the context part, it might be worth gently reminding that you are following up in regards to your last email.
+For the context part, it might be worth gently reminding your prospect that you're following up in regard to your last email.
 Add some content that is worth replying to and bam—that’s bringing some value, baby!

 The market is packed with options.
-Free or with a fixed-price membership, trending and less popular.
-When making a choice, take special features into consideration – what does this email automation software have that others don’t?
+When making a choice, take special features into consideration: What does this email automation software offer that others don’t?
 Consider your budget and specific needs.

+- Hubspot.
 It is one of the top marketing automation tools and CRMs in the field.
 HubSpot has some tools available for free.
 It can be used both for marketing and sales.
 It contains such features, email automation, email tracking, meeting scheduling, and analytics.

 Did we mention that CIENCE is a platinum partner with HubSpot?

-Salesforce also offers a CRM solution.
-It is called Salesforce Customer 360 and it boasts the capability to improve your marketing, sales, commerce, service, IT, and more.
+- Salesforce.
+The Salesforce software also offers a CRM solution called Salesforce Customer 360.
+It boasts the capability to improve your cold email marketing, sales, commerce, service, IT, and more.
 You have an opportunity to try Sales Cloud for free before purchasing.

-You can test, track and update your emails via Campaign Monitor.
-It features interactive analytics which are easy to review and act upon.
+- Campaign Monitor.
+You can test, track, and update your emails via Campaign Monitor.
+It features interactive analytics that are easy to review and take action.
 Plans for Campaign Monitor start at $9/month, which makes it affordable for small businesses.

-It is a CRM that allows you to create pipelines, move your contacts between stages and update their deal information to keep track of how your sales deals are progressing.
+- GetResponse.
+This is a CRM that allows you to create pipelines, move your contacts between stages, and update their deal information to keep track of how your sales deals are progressing.
 Also, GetResponse works on mobile devices.

-EmailAnalytics is a software tool that connects to your Gmail or G Suite account and visualizes your email activity—or that of your employees.
-This enables sales teams, customer service teams, and small business owners to measure essential productivity metrics like average email response time, email traffic by hour of the day, email traffic volume by day of the week, and much more.
+- EmailAnalytics.
+The EmailAnalytics tool connects to your Gmail or G Suite account and visualizes your email activity—or that of your employees.
+This enables sales teams, customer service teams, and small business owners to measure essential productivity metrics like average email response time, email traffic by the hour, email traffic volume by day of the week, and much more.

-It is the percentage of opened emails in a certain sales email campaign.
+- Open rate.
+This is the percentage of opened emails in a certain sales email campaign.
 What is a good B2B email open rate?
-It depends on a variety of reasons, including industry, your target list and time of delivery.
+It depends on a variety of reasons, including industry, your target list, and time of delivery.
 Check out the ways to improve your open rate levels.

-It measures how many people responded to an email campaign.
-The Response Rate shows how effective your outreach was and helps improve your future campaigns, and therefore achieve a better return on investment.
+- Response rate.
+This measures how many people responded to an email campaign.
+The response rate shows how effective your cold outreach was and helps improve your future campaigns so you can achieve a better return on investment (ROI).

 - Click-through-rate (CTR)

-The Click-through-rate or CTR is the ratio of clicks on links in an email to the number of successful email deliveries.
+The CTR is the ratio of clicks on links in an email to the number of successful email deliveries.
 Combined with other email metrics, it measures the effectiveness of a given cold email campaign.
-According to ActiveCampaign, the average email CTR is 1-5%.
+According to ActiveCampaign, the average email CTR is 1% to 5%.